elmq0022/elmq0022.github.io-src/content/ChipyBlogPost03.md

 # Thanks to my Mentor, Chipy, and All the Fantastic Mentors and Mentees
 The python metorship has bee a fun and rewarding experience for me.
-I didn't anticipate learning as much as I did or covring the large range of topics that we discussed.
+I didn't anticipate learning as much as I did or covering the large range of topics that we discussed.

 I have to thank Jordan for taking the time to mentor me these last 3 months.
 He has been patient and extremely helpful guiding me through this project.

-I also want to say thank you to Ray, Hana, and Patrick for orgainizing everything.
+I also want to say thank you to Ray, Hana, and Patrick for organizing everything.
 Thanks to the all the other mentors as well for dedicating their valuable free time to this mentorship session.